pubnub/pubnub-mcp-server/resources/sdk_docs/unity_message-actions.md

 Requires Message Persistence enabled for your key in the Admin Portal.

-Get a list of message actions in a channel, sorted by the action’s timetoken in ascending order.
+Get a list of message actions in a channel.
+Sorted by action timetoken ascending.

+Truncated response:
-Truncated response: If internal limits are hit, the response may include a more property.
-Use the provided parameters to issue subsequent calls to page through results.
+- If truncated, response includes a more object.
+Use its parameters to paginate subsequent requests.

 ### Method(s)